garfix/mini-commerce/README.md

 ## Routers and Request Handler

 The module may specify a router.
 A router is a class that determines what to do with a URL.
 It picks a request handler that builds the response.
 Request handlers reside in the Controller directory.

+## Translation

+I use class constants to specify translations.
+This way the translations do not need to be loaded; they are there at compilation time.
+Also, since a source is a constant, the full power of the IDE can be unleashed on it to see where the it is used; and which translations are present.